TN Visa Pr Specialist Jobs

 Frame your credentials around USMCA categories

-The TN category is Public Relations Manager, not PR Specialist.
+The TN visa category is Public Relations Manager, not PR Specialist.
 Make sure your resume, degree, and offer letter all use language that maps cleanly to that USMCA classification.
 A mismatch between your title and the treaty category is the most common reason CBP asks follow-up questions.

 Target employers with recent visa filing experience